MillionConcepts/ahfe/document/bundle_documentation.md

 ### Nagihara PDS format

 The calibrated PDS data from Nagihara et al. give data from all Apollo 15 gradient bridges, as well as Apollo 17 TG11 and TG21.
 They give time in DOY UTC to millisecond precision.
 They give temperature and dT for each bridge to millikelvin precision.
 They give two separate dT fields: ``dTH,`` for the bridge's high-sensitivity measurement, and ``dTL,`` for the bridge's low-sensitivity measurement (see mission documentation for more details on these separate sensitivities).
-They use an opposite dT sign convention from the Nagihara data: their dT values is positive if the upper thermometer is warmer.
+They use an opposite dT sign convention from the Lamont-NSSDC data: their dT values is positive if the upper thermometer is warmer.

 They also calculate explicit temperature values for each thermometer, using the most appropriate dT value, which is generally dTH unless it is saturated. dTL saturates / soft-clips at +30/-20 K, while dTH saturates / soft-clips at +3/-2 K (using their sign convention).